Microsoft EA Renewal

 A: If you choose not to renew an EA, the outcomes are:

 • Perpetual Licenses: Any perpetual licenses acquired during the EA are yours to keep at the last version obtained.
-You wonโ€™t have SA benefits on them anymore, but you can continue using the software indefinitely.
-For example, if you bought Office 2019 via the EA and donโ€™t renew it, you still have perpetual rights to Office 2019, but you wonโ€™t get an upgrade to the next version.
+You won’t have SA benefits on them anymore, but you can continue using the software indefinitely.
+For example, if you purchased Office 2019 through the EA and don’t renew it, you will still retain perpetual rights to Office 2019, but you won’t receive an upgrade to the next version.

 • Subscription Services: Any subscription-based licenses (like Microsoft 365, Dynamics 365, and Azure usage commitments) will expire.
 After a grace period (often 30-60 days for O365), those services will cease functioning unless you transition them.
-Companies that donโ€™t renew an EA typically move those subscriptions to a CSP agreement or Microsoft Online Subscription Program, so service continues.
-Itโ€™s important to coordinate that to avoid user disruption.
+Companies that don’t renew an EA typically move those subscriptions to a CSP agreement or Microsoft Online Subscription Program, so service continues.
+It’s important to coordinate that to avoid user disruption.

 • Software Assurance benefits: All unused SA benefits (training days, support incidents, etc.) expire (usually immediately or within a short grace period after expiry).
-If youโ€™re not renewing, try to use up benefits beforehand, or they will be forfeited.
+If you’re not renewing, try to use up your benefits beforehand, as they will be forfeited otherwise.

 • Future licensing: Without an EA, any new licenses you need must be purchased via other channels (CSP, Open, etc.) at potentially higher per-unit costs.
-Some companies that donโ€™t renew do so because they are downsizing or switching platforms.
+Some companies that don’t renew do so because they are downsizing or switching to a different platform.
 Others might pause an EA for a year and start a new one later.
-Microsoft will welcome you back, though pricing/program may differ.
+Microsoft will welcome you back, although pricing and program details may differ.

-Thereโ€™s no direct penalty for not renewing (itโ€™s not a contract youโ€™re breaching โ€“ itโ€™s simply ended).
-The main โ€œpenaltyโ€ is the loss of the advantageous terms of an EA.
 So, if you plan not to renew, ensure a smooth transition plan: audit what perpetual rights you retain, set up alternative licensing for subscriptions, and communicate to users if anything changes (for example, they might lose the Home Use Program or other perks).

-Q: Can we get an extension or grace period if the EA renewal isn’t signed in time?
+Q: Can we get an extension or a grace period if the EA renewal isn’t signed in time?

-This is usually done via a simple agreement or even an email confirmation.
-The idea is to avoid a lapse in coverage while negotiations continue.
 Most EAs also have a built-in grace period (often 30 days) after expiration, during which you can still renew with retroactive coverage.
-However, getting an official extension is safer if you know youโ€™ll overshoot the end date.
+However, getting an official extension is safer if you know you’ll overshoot the end date.

-If youโ€™re very close to a deal but not quite there, you could also consider signing a short-term renewal (like a one-year EA) as a stopgap, but usually, an extension is simpler.
-The key is to communicateโ€”donโ€™t let the EA quietly expire, assuming you can fix it later.
+If you’re very close to a deal but not quite there, you could also consider signing a short-term renewal (such as a one-year EA) as a stopgap; however, an extension is usually simpler.
+The key is to communicate—don’t let the EA quietly expire, assuming you can fix it later.

-If it lapses without renewal or extension, you technically lose the right to add new licenses or continue certain subscription services, which can complicate things.
-Microsoft aims to keep you as a customer, so they generally accommodate extensions to avoid disruption.
-Just make sure to document it so youโ€™re covered.
+Microsoft aims to keep you as a customer, accommodating extensions to avoid disruption.
+Just make sure to document it so you’re covered.
 (And use that extension time wisely to wrap up negotiations!)

 Q: Is negotiating a shorter or longer term during renewal possible?